 - The Homemade Bucket Trap – a common trap you can make yourself (there are plenty of instructions to be found on the internet).
 Basically rodents are lured by bait which is held on a roller above a bucket full of water.
 As the rats or mice attempt to fetch the bait, they slip into the water and drown.
 Again, you’ll have to remove the dead rodents, and the traps can start to smell quite quickly.

 - Glue Boards – also an inexpensive trap, glue boards can catch several rats simultaneously.
 Some people prefer to not deploy glue boards as they are of the opinion that they end up dying of stress or starvation.
 You should also bear in mind that glue boards can catch other animals by accident so keep them away from pets and children, and again you will have to dispose of the mess.

 - Rat Poisons - There are many rodenticides on the market, and it’s best to use them in conjunction with bait boxes so that they do not pose a threat to pets and children.

 The biggest problem with poisons is that rats can travel a fair distance between eating the poison bait and it taking effect.
 This means you may find decomposing rats in hard to reach places.

 Our team of qualified pest technicians are happy to help!
-Please call us now on .
+Call us now at .